ChonHinT/Group_6_Assignment_2/README.txt

 (tutorial)
 https://www.youtube.com/watch?v=VOwfGW-ZTIY&t=660s

-Latest version
+Version:
-10th July - So far, the webpage has different items with their belonged category, can add items into basket, browse products (Calvin)
+Latest: 10th July - So far, the webpage has different items with their belonged category, can add items into basket, browse products (Calvin)

 Details: In this project, you will develop an e-commerce platform that allows users to
 1. browse products (done)